safalsigdel/safalsigdel.github.io/_posts/2020-04-30-Lime lays off 13 percent of its employees.md

 <img src='https://cdn.vox-cdn.com/thumbor/zP1fkEof6jc6oqNpJFkppzAYfjo=/0x0:2040x1360/1200x800/filters:focal(1053x538:1379x864)/cdn.vox-cdn.com/uploads/chorus_image/image/66730993/akrales_190321_3312_0040.0.jpg' width='700px' /><br/>
-Lime is planning to lay off between 80 and 100 of its workers, according to Axios, an indication the company has run into financial troubles during the global COVID-19 pandemic.
-Lime did not respond to a request for comment for this story.
+Lime has laid off 13 percent of its workforce due to financial difficulties presented by the COVID-19 pandemic, the scooter startup announced today.
+The layoff affects about 80 employees across “all teams and all regions around the globe,” CEO Brad Bao said in an email sent to employees.
 <a href='https://www.theverge.com/2020/4/29/21242041/lime-layoff-80-100-employees'> Source <a/>